 My husband and I have pour over wills as part of our trust.
 What steps are needed to recieve his inheritance?
 Do I have to open a probate case as executor of his will?
 This inheritance will be over $150,000.00

 Some Trusts and Wills provide that a beneficiary must survive the writer of the Trust or Will by a certain number of days to receive the inheritance.
 However, if the cousin's trust lacks such a provision, your husband's gift under the cousin's trust goes to his estate.
-The successor trustee of the...Read more »
+The successor...Read more »

 My son was receiving child support and health/dental insurance, I was receiving part of his military retirement (community property).
 He had arrears for child support as well.
 He was remarried but his widow refuses to talk to me.
 We are in Nevada and I received a call from the child support office...
 Read more »